‘Work Hard…Be Good Examples’ Saucon Wrestlers Told at Banquet

-Another tremendous season was celebrated and the future dreams of those who aspire to achieve the success of a wrestler like Saucon’s Josh Jones were stoked at Sunday’s 2019 Saucon Valley Wrestling Banquet at Steel Club.
+Another tremendous season was celebrated and the future dreams of those who aspire to achieve the success of someone like Saucon’s Josh Jones were stoked at Sunday’s 2019 Saucon Valley Wrestling Banquet at Steel Club.

 Saucon Valley Wrestling Club President David Spirk was the emcee for the event, which was attended by Saucon Valley High School, middle school and youth wrestlers, along with their families, coaches and supporters.